by Counseling and Wellness Center of PittsburghSeptember 27, 2021 addiction recovery, Sobriety0 comments

 - Enjoy the Scenery.
 If physical exercise isn’t your bag, but you want to enjoy the outdoors, take the Duquesne Incline up to Mount Washington and take in the views.
 You can capture amazing photos of the skyline, simply enjoy the view or if you’re artisticly-inclined, paint the city.

 - Bubble Tea with a Friend.
 Spending time with a friend is a great way to celebrate National Recovery Month.
 Hit up a local coffee shop, juice bar or bubble tea shop.
-Our favorites are: Adda for coffee; Live Fresh for juice & smoothies; and Kung Fu Tea in The Strip District for bubble tea.
+Our favorites are: Adda for coffee; Live Fresh for juice & smoothies; and Kung Fu Tea in Squirrel Hill for bubble tea.

 - Make a Fall-Inspired Mocktail.